 - Strengthening systems of support and comprehensive health care for women, children and families who are facing long-term health impacts from the Zika virus, including through HRSA awards of $17 million to health departments in Puerto Rico, the U.S. Virgin Islands and American Samoa for the maternal and child health population.

 - Working directly with State Title V Maternal and Child Health (MCH) and Children and Youth with Special Health Care Needs (CYSHCN) Programs, funded by the Title V Maternal and Child Health Services Block Grant to share information and provide expert technical assistance to address both immediate and long-term issues of screening, access, coordination of care for women, children and families.

 - Developing strategies and best practices for MCH professionals to ensure children born with microcephaly or central nervous system defects receive health care, early intervention, and support services.
-HRSA awarded a total of $600,000 to the American Academy of Pediatrics (AAP) to support health professional education and training for pediatric clinicians, particularly those in high risk areas, to expand their capacity to provide family-centered, comprehensive, coordinated and culturally effective care for children who are or may be impacted by the Zika Virus.
+HRSA awarded a total of $600,000 to the American Academy of Pediatrics (AAP) to support health professional education and training for pediatric clinicians, particularly those in high risk areas, to expand their capacity to provide family-centered, comprehensive and coordinated care for children who are or may be impacted by the Zika virus.

-- Communicating with grantees and partner networks both nationally and locally to promote Zika awareness and preventive measures, based on CDC guidelines, through webinars, regional meetings, and newsletters.
+- Communicating with grantees and partner networks both nationally and locally to promote Zika awareness based on CDC guidelines, through webinars, regional meetings, and newsletters.

 HRSA Grantee-developed Resources*

 - Zika Virus and Pregnancy (PDF - 261 KB) (MotherToBaby)

 - Zika Virus Disease and Your Eyes (Prevent Blindness)

 *Their contents are solely the responsibility of the authors and do not necessarily represent the official views of HRSA.